lyfar/awa-docs/docs/features/accept-notifications-screens.md

 <FeatureSummary />

 ## Narrative
-Accept Notifications Screens introduce push messaging with intention.
-Instead of dropping the system modal abruptly, we present a bespoke view explaining how reminders support practice cadence and pulse stewardship.
-Only after the user taps “Accept” do we trigger the native permission dialog.
+The Accept Notifications screens explain why reminders matter before the system dialog appears.
+We show how prompts support steady practice and share the privacy basics in clear language.

+After the user taps Accept we launch the OS dialog and store the result.
+If they decline we respect the choice, record it, and point to settings for a future change.

 ## Interaction Blueprint
 1. Detect engagement moment (post-practice) when a user expresses interest in reminders.